Tuesday, March 10, 2026

 Our pilot Ben

-So we boarded the plane.
-It was a Cessna Caravan an held 14 people.
+So, with all those doubts running through my head, we boarded the plane.
+It was a Cessna Caravan that held 14 people.
 We had a total of 11 people on board including the pilot and a 3 month old baby.
 Ben gave us a pretty standard safety briefing to keep our seat belts buckled at all time, showed where the floatation devices were and the fire extinguisher.
-He also said we were free to use our cell phones in normal mode.
+He also said we were free to use our cell phones and didn't need airplane mode.

 Ben started the plane and taxied us over to the main runway.
-A jet was just landing and we had to wait for it to roll out at the end, then taxi all the way back down past us and to the terminal.
-This airport doesn't have taxi ways, so even jets have to taxi out and back on the main runway.
-I'd never seen that.
+A jet was just landing.
+I figured we would taxi onto the runway and take off.
+But no, we had to wait for the jet to roll out at the end of the runway, then turn around and taxi all the way back down past us to the terminal.
+It turns out this airport doesn't have jet sized taxi ways.
+I have a pilot license and I've had to "taxi back" on main runways before, but only on small town airports.
+Ben was a bit sheepish as he admitted how little infrastructure this airport has.

 Waiting for a jet to taxi back and clear the runway - strange